-Q. How often do students wear the uniform?
+How often do cadets wear the uniform?

-Fish Fry- Cadets organize and plan a fish fry in collaboration with the Wake Forest Fire Department
+Fish Fry- Cadets organize and plan a fish fry in collaboration with the Wake Forest Fire Department.

-Field Of Dreams- Cadets organize an event to play baseball with special needs children from local high schools
+Field of Dreams- Cadets organize an event to play baseball with special needs children from local high schools.

-Wake Forest Purple Heart Dinner- Cadets escort Purple Heart recipients and their families to their tables and spend the night serving them
+Wake Forest Purple Heart Dinner- Cadets escort Purple Heart recipients and their families to their tables and spend the night serving them.